-In addition to tuition, there is also an annual fee of $556, which includes registration, general services, and graduation fees.
+In addition to tuition, there is also a fee of $386 per semester, which includes registration, general services, and graduation fees.
 (Please note the fee costs are subject to change.)

 The Payment Plan prorates costs over a 10 or 12-month period.
 In this way, students avoid having to make large payments at the beginning of each semester.
 There are no finance charges or interest rates associated with this plan.
 The plan is based on a year by year (12 month) contract.
 There is a $50 application and processing fee for the payment plan.
 After adding the entire year's tuition, and then deducting financial aid, you will know your outstanding balance for the fall and spring semesters.
 Your monthly payment can be calculated by dividing this balance by 10 or 12, depending on the plan you select.
 For more information, please contact the Western New England University Student Administrative Services (SAS) office at (413) 796-2080.